Asymptotic Chow semistability implies Ding polystability for Gorenstein toric Fano varieties: Introduction

 \section{Introduction}

-Let $(X,\L)$ be a polarized projective variety of complex dimension $n$.
-One of the outstanding problem in K\"ahler geometry is to distinguish whether the first Chern class $c_1(\L)$ contains a K\"ahler metric $\omega$ with constant scalar curvature (cscK metric).
-A parallel reasoning question in algebro-geometric view point is to study an appropriate notion of stability of $(X,\L)$ in the sense of Geometric Invariant Theory (GIT).
-This leads us to investigate various notion of GIT-stability and study the relation among them.
+Let $(X,L)$ be a polarized projective variety of complex dimension $n$.
+One of the outstanding problem in K\"ahler geometry is to distinguish whether the first Chern class $c_1(L)$ contains a K\"ahler metric $\omega$ with constant scalar curvature (cscK metric).
+A parallel reasoning question in algebraic geometry is to study an appropriate notion of stability of $(X,L)$ in the sense of Geometric Invariant Theory (GIT).
+This leads us to investigate various notions of GIT-stability and study the relation among them.
 For example, Ross-Thomas clarified the following implications among GIT-stability in their paper \cite{RT07}: 5pt $ $ 5pt

 In \cite{Mab08}, Mabuchi proved that Chow stability and Hilbert stability asymptotically coincide.
-Remark that for a fixed positive integer $i\in \Z_{+}$, Chow stability for $(X,\mathbb{L}^i)$ implies Hilbert stability for $(X,\mathbb{L}^i)$ (i.e. not necessarily asymptotic stability case) by the classical result due to Forgaty \cite{Fo69}.
-See also \cite[Corollary $3.4$]{KSZ92} for more combinatorial description of this result using GIT weight polytopes.
+Remark that for a fixed positive integer $i\in \Z_{+}$, Chow stability for $(X,L^{\otimes i})$ implies Hilbert stability for $(X,L^{\otimes i})$ (i.e. not necessarily asymptotic stability case) by the classical result due to Forgaty \cite{Fo69}.
+See also \cite[Corollary $3.4$]{KSZ92} for more combinatorial description of this result in terms of GIT weight polytopes.

-In order to describe our main theorem, we first recall that a complex normal variety $X$ is called {\em Fano} if its anticanonical divisor $-K_X$ is ample.
+In order to describe our issue more precisely, we first recall that a complex normal variety $X$ is said to be {\em Fano} if its anticanonical divisor $-K_X$ is ample.
 It is called {\em Gorenstein} if $-K_X$ is Cartier.
-Suppose that $X$ is a smooth Fano variety (i.e. a Fano manifold) with a K\"ahler metric
+Suppose that $X$ is a {\emph{smooth}} Fano variety (i.e. a Fano manifold) with a K\"ahler metric